4th Workshop on

 • Original Research papers, which are expected to be 6 pages in double-column IEEE format, not exceeding 12 pages with the references and appendices.
 This category of papers should describe original work that is not previously published or concurrently submitted elsewhere.
 In this category, we strongly encourage the submission of open-source software artifacts and emphasize the importance of reproducibility in results.
 We acknowledge that while these elements may not be mandatory for the acceptance of a paper, they significantly contribute to enhancing the overall merit of original research.

-• Position or open-problem papers, of up to 6 pages, using the same template (title for this category must include the text "Position:" at the beginning).
+• Position or open-problem papers, of up to 6 pages, in double-column IEEE format, not exceeding 12 pages with the references and appendices.
+Title for this category must include the text "Position:" at the beginning.
 Position research papers aim at fostering discussion and collaboration by presenting preliminary research activities, work in progress and/or industrial innovations.
 Position research papers may systematize existing research results and outline new emerging ideas.

 Submissions must be anonymous (double-blind review), and authors should refer to their previous work in the third person.
 Submissions must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or conference with proceedings.